 Bellville is a very small city located in the state of Texas.
 With a population of 4,262 people and two constituent neighborhoods, Bellville is the 410th largest community in Texas.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bellville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Bellville is a city of professionals, managers, and transportation and shipping workers.
-There are especially a lot of people living in Bellville who work in management occupations (13.42%), teaching (12.47%), and office and administrative support (6.88%).
+Overall, Bellville is a city of professionals, service providers, and managers.
+There are especially a lot of people living in Bellville who work in teaching (13.59%), management occupations (13.49%), and food service (6.97%).

 Also of interest is that Bellville has more people living here who work in computers and math than 95% of the places in the US.

-Being a small city, Bellville does not have a public transit system used by locals to get to and from work.
+Bellville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Bellville in 2010 was $27,129, which is upper middle income relative to Texas and the nation.
-This equates to an annual income of $108,516 for a family of four.
+The per capita income in Bellville in 2010 was $29,805, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
+This equates to an annual income of $119,220 for a family of four.
 However, Bellville contains both very wealthy and poor people as well.

-Bellville is a somewhat ethnically-diverse city.
+Bellville is a very ethnically-diverse city.
 The people who call Bellville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bellville residents report their race to be White, followed by Black or African-American.
-Bellville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.31% of the city’s residents.
-Important ancestries of people in Bellville include English, Irish, French , and Czech.
+Important ancestries of people in Bellville include English, Irish, French , and Scottish.

 The most common language spoken in Bellville is English.
 Other important languages spoken here include Spanish and French.